mbudnek/google-home-hubitat-community/README.md

 ### Toggles

 This trait is used for devices that have one or more independently togglable on/off settings.
-For example, a manual override of a thermostat schedule or an engery saving mode on a dryer.
+For example, a manual override of a thermostat schedule or an energy saving mode on a dryer.
 It can be controlled by saying things like "Hey Google, turn on {toggle} on {device}" or "Hey Google, turn off {device} {toggle}" and can be queried by saying things like "Hey Google, is {device} {toggle} on?".

 Multiple toggles may be defined for a device type, each has all of the parameters defined for the [On/Off trait](#onoff), as well as the following: